Insight

-5 minutes with Dr Robert Baskind
+5 Minutes with Dr Robert Baskind, Consultant Psychiatrist

 This was introduced by long term owner of Elmhurst Windows, Richard Abrahams, who opened the discussion by highlighting that he had suffered with mental health issues several years ago.